divyanshu1234/Networking/README.md

 **step1:**
 * Create MainActivity and change the layout
-* Creade Earthquake class to create earthquake objects to store data
+* Create Earthquake class to create earthquake objects to store data

 **step2:**
 * Add internet permissions to manifest.xml